 As a business we see, supply and fit many different types of locks ad locking mechanisms.
 Most are common products you would see on almost any home.
 Others are specially made or adapted for a specific function or location.
 On occasion we are asked to strip antique locks and restore the lock.
-The following is a short guide to the types of locks found to help you choose the lock for you.
+Alongside supplying and fitting locks we also offer a full emergency lock out service, if you require this service please click here The following is a short guide to the types of locks found to help you choose the lock for you.

 NIGHT LATCHES are fitted to the inside of the door and use a rim cylinder to connect the mechanism to the outside world.
 The most commonly found version has the advantage of locking the door without the use of a key.
 The lock can also come with a number of different special features (depending on quality) including lockable handle.
 The lock is most commonly found in satin and polished brass.
 The lock pictured left conforms to BS3621